 There are existing wetlands and associated Resource Protection Area (RPA) buffers on site and they are shown within the Master Plan (included in the Appendix).
-The only anticipated impacts to the RPA buffer are for the installation of forebays within the existing on-site BMP, corresponding storm outfalls and a portion of the entrance into the site.
+The only anticipated impacts to the RPA buffer are for the installation of forebays within the existing on-site BMP and corresponding storm outfalls.
 The impacts related to the installation of forebays and corresponding storm outfalls can be approved administratively per County Staff.
-The entrance improvements within the RPA buffer will follow the already cleared existing entrance and will be designed to curve out of the RPA as quickly as possible in order to minimize disturbance to the RPA buffer.
-This impact however, will need to be approved by the Chesapeake Bay Board.